 - financial documents such as bank statements or scholarship letters

-*Canadian citizens are not required to have a visa to enter the US, but must present all of the other documents listed above to request F-1 student status when entering the US.
+*Canadian citizens are not required to have a visa to enter the US, but must present all of the other documents listed above to request F-1 or J-1 status when entering the US.

 Travel to and from Mexico, Canada & Adjacent US Islands

-F-1 students may travel to Canada, Mexico, and Adjacent US Islands and re-enter the US on an expired F-1 visa if the trip does not exceed 30 days and the purpose of the trip is not to apply for a new F-1 visa at one of the US consulates located in these countries.
-This is referred to as an automatic visa revalidation.
-In order to benefit from automatic visa revalidation, you must carry the documents indicated above as well as your I-94 admission record.
+F-1 and J-1 students may travel to Canada, Mexico, and Adjacent Islands and re-enter the US on an expired F-1 or J-1 visa if the trip does not exceed 30 days and the purpose of the trip is not to apply for a new F-1 or J-1 visa at one of the US consulates located in these countries.
+This ability to travel on an expired visa is referred to as automatic revalidation.
+In order to benefit from automatic visa revalidation, you must carry the documents indicated above as well as your latest I-94 admission record.
 Speak to an international student advisor to learn more about automatic visa revalidation.

 A visitor's visa may be required to enter Mexico, Canada & Adjacent Islands, depending on your country of citizenship.
 If you are planning a trip to Canada or Mexico, you should contact a consulate from one of those countries to determine whether a visa is required prior to your trip.
 Please plan ahead as it may take some time to obtain a visitor visa to one of these countries.

-If your F-1 visa has expired or will expire in the near future, you should plan to apply for a new visa on your next trip abroad.
-While you are in the US, your F-1 visa expiration does not affect your status.
-However, when you return to the US from an overseas trip, you will need a new F-1 visa.
-Please review the web site of the US consulate in your home country or country of destination for information about how to apply for a new F-1 visa.
-In most cases, it is recommended that you apply for a new visa in your country of citizenship or legal residence.
+If your F-1 or J-1 visa has expired or will expire in the near future, you don't need to renew your visa unless you are planning to travel home.
+While you are in the US, your expired visa does not affect your status and you cannot review visas in the U.S. However, if you leave the U.S. you will need to renew your visa.
+Please review the web site of the US consulate in your home country or country of destination for information about how to renew your visa.
+In most cases, it is recommended that renew your visa in your home country.

 Travel within the US

-While traveling inside the United States outside of Oregon or your local area, you are strongly recommended to carry original identity documents (passport, I-20, and I-94 admission record), even if you do not have to go through immigration inspection for domestic travel.
-It is also recommended that you carry a copy of your passport, I-20 and I-94 record with you at all times, even while in the local area.
+While traveling around the US, you are strongly recommended to carry original identity documents (passport, I-20 or DS-2019, and latest I-94 admission record), even if you do not have to go through immigration inspection for domestic travel.